 ELI Pillar IV protocol

 To be compatible with the ELI Pillar IV protocol, an ELI provider MUST provide the 2 channels described below : the ELI sitemap and the ELI Atom feed.
 Implementing only one of them is not sufficient.

+To implement Pillar IV, it is necessary to have ELI Pillar III implemented (inclusion of structured metadata in webpages).

 ELI sitemap